 Unfortunately, they can be an inevitability, especially if it is for work.

 Grimacing at the thought of it already?
-Don’t worry, Avenue One is here to help.
-Here are 27 best airplane hacks for long flights that will make your journey that much more comfortable:
+Don’t worry, AVENUE ONE is here to help.
+Here are 17 best airplane hacks for long flights that will make your journey that much more comfortable:

 1. Get a workout in before your flight